djarotech/Supermeatboy/README.md

 # My account has the master branch which will be changed, and you guys will "fork" my repository.
 What this does, is it creates a repository on your github account, that is a clone of the master repository.
 Any changes made to the master branch will also be made to your repository, where you will be able to your push/pull changes.

-# Go to https://github.com/danielm041297/Supermeatboy, and "Fork" my repository.
+# Scroll up and "Fork" my repository.

 # The pull command is what you should use before you start coding.
 Pull updates all of your code, with any changes made to the online-master repository.
 Since you are "forking" my repository, you cannot directly change the master branch, so you have to submit a "pull request", essentially asking me for permission to allow the changes you made to your own repository.
 I click allow, and all of your changes are saved onto the master branch.